I love to meet a stubborn dog.

-When your dog does break, you say “No!” and your dog doesn’t get a reward.
+When your dog does break, your dog doesn’t get a reward.
 Instead, the dog has to start all over again.
 Dogs learn fast.
 They start to hold the stay, and you have to make it harder.

 So, you try running away.
 You try walking in circles around the dog.
 You try hopping over the dog.
 You try bouncing balls past her nose.
 You end up doing a flamenco dance while juggling hot dogs, just trying to get your dog to break the stay.

 Now, a non-stubborn dog will break a LOT during this process.